ZexinChen/AlphaTracker/Manual/Tracking.md

 <br>

 ### General Notes about the Parameters:
-1. Remember not to include any spaces or parentheses in your file names
+1. Remember not to include any spaces or parentheses in your file names.
+Also, file names are case-sensitive.
 2. For training the parameter num_mouse must include the same number of items as the number of json files that have annotated data.
 For example if you have one json file with annotated data for 3 animals then
 ```num_mouse=[3]``` if you have two json files with annoted data for 3 animals then ```num_mouse=[3,3]```.